-- 1/E-Mail: You may e-mail me at rjonasso@uwo.ca anytime.
-I will check e-mail several times a day Monday to Saturday (not including any holidays) from 10am to 9pm.
+1/E-Mail: You may e-mail me at rjonasso@uwo.ca anytime.
+I will check e-mail several times a day Monday to Saturday (not including any holidays) - from 10am to 9pm.
 I will endeavour to answer your e-mails within several hours during the above period (from 9pm to 10am, you may e-mail, but I will take longer to respond).
 There may be some exceptions to the above, but I will try to stick to this schedule.
-Please always be courteous. - 2/ Questions: Ask questions intelligently.
+Please always be courteous.

+2/ Questions: Ask questions intelligently.
 Do not ask questions for the sake of asking them (i.e. to show 'interest', to 'stick out' etc.).
 Please ask specific questions about the topics; questions like 'can you explain this topic to me?" are too broad.
 I cannot tutor each student obviously.
 Questions about course material can usually be answered in this course outline or on other documents.
 Of course, ask away!
-I'm especially glad to answer thoughtful questions. - 3/ Lecture Notes: These are on OWL in Resources.
-They are replacing my lectures while the course is online and are now the most detailed ever.
+I'm especially glad to answer thoughtful questions.

+3/ Lecture Notes: These are on OWL in Resources.
+They are partially replacing my lectures while the course is online and are now the most detailed ever.
 They are crucial to what I want you to know.
 The textbook is excellent but use it to illuminate the material in the notes (you must read it though!).
 Material in the textbook not covered in the notes will not be tested (even if I still hope you will read it!).
 If the notes and text disagree, go with me.
 I have placed all the notes together by topics (generally in order).
-How you go about learning them is up to you, but the outline is suggesting a certain weekly breakdown. - 4/ Pictures: These are on OWL in Resources.
-These are thematically arranged with the topic areas.
-These are to help you with the information, do not worry about studying them. - 5/ Audio files: These are in OWL -Resources.
-These fairly short audio files are summaries of the lecture topics but they do not cover all items and cannot replace the lecture notes.
-They should be helpful but are not meant to be entertaining!
-Please do not assume I lecture the way these sound.
+How you go about learning them is up to you, but the outline is suggesting a certain weekly breakdown.

+4/ Audio/Video files: These will be posted in OWL -Resources before the class and are more like my normal lectures and so are partially replacing them.
+These will only be posted weekly.

+5/ Zoom meetings: These will be held weekly starting at 9.30am Thursdays through Zoom-OWL and will be used to discuss course outline expectations, items, i.e. the essay and give students a chance to ask questions about the weekly topics.
+Please read the weekly topic materials in OWL to ask questions.
+They are not lectures but I will attempt to fill in some blanks if need be.
+I realize some of you are in different time zones etc., so I understand if the synchronous meetings will be difficult for some of you.
+Attendance is strongly encouraged but no formal attendance will be taken.